Oyster sauce: Non-MSG oyster sauce

 Most of the oyster sauces available on the market contain added monosodium glutamate (MSG).
-In recent years MSG-free varieties can also be found.
+In recent years, MSG-free varieties have been made more available.

 European oyster sauce

 In 19th-century French and English cooking, "oyster sauce" referred to a variant of sauce blanche flavored with oysters, using a base of milk and melted butter rather than purely reducing the oysters by cooking.
 Mrs Beeton's Household Management included a variant.
 The white sauce version was moistened with cream, whereas in brown oyster sauce, the cream was replaced with gravy.
 Common recipes using the sauce included "Steak and oyster sauce", documented as early as 1806, and "Cod and oyster sauce".
-This sauce was still being eaten in Australia in the 1970s.

 Health issues

-In 2001, the United Kingdom Food Standards Agency found in tests of various oyster sauces and soy sauces that 22% of samples contained a chemical called 3-MCPD (3-monochloropropane-1,2-diol) at levels considerably higher than those deemed safe by the European Union.
+In 2001, the United Kingdom Food Standards Agency found in tests of various oyster sauces and soy sauces that 22% of samples contained 3-MCPD (3-monochloropropane-1,2-diol) at levels considerably higher than those deemed safe by the European Union.
 About two-thirds of these samples also contained a second chemical, called 1,3-DCP (1,3-dichloropropanol), which experts advise should not be present at any levels in food.
 Both chemicals have the potential to cause cancer, and the Agency recommended that the affected products be withdrawn from shelves and avoided.

 The joint Australia New Zealand Food Authority (ANZFA) said it had taken emergency action to amend its food standards code to set a limit for 3-MCPD in soy sauce of 0.02 milligrams per kilogram, in line with European Commission standards that came into force in the EU in April 2002.